rlayers/pawpaw/README.md

 <!-- EXAMPLE -->
 ## Example

-With Pawpaw, you can take flat text that looks like this:
+With Pawpaw, you can start with flattened text like this:

 ```
 ARTICLE I